 - the recognition of an Overseas audit qualification

-- Exercise those functions delegated to the Conduct Committee in accordance with the FRC's processes pursuant to Articles 4(2), 17(6) and 17(8) EU Audit Regulation and section 115A Companies Act 2006;
+- Exercise those functions delegated to the Conduct Committee in accordance with the FRC’s processes pursuant to Articles 4(2), 17(6) and 17(8) EU Audit Regulation and section 511A Companies Act 2006.

-- Advise the FRC Board on the publication of annual public reports of the FRC’s conduct activities;
+- Advise the FRC Board on the publication of annual public reports of the FRC’s conduct and supervisory activities.

-- Consider and respond to requests for advice from the Codes & Standards Committee, having taken the advice of one or more of the Audit Quality Review, Corporate Reporting Review or Case Management Committees if appropriate;
+- Consider and respond to requests for advice from the Regulatory Codes & Standards Committee.

 - Perform such other functions as shall be determined by the Board from time to time.

 The Committee shall report to the Secretary of State on the exercise of the delegated functions of the Secretary of State under section 457 Companies Act 2006 and section 14(2) of the Companies (Audit, Investigations and Community Enterprise) Act 2004.

 The Committee Chair shall report to the Board:

 - on the Committee’s proceedings including any enforcement decisions at each Board meeting;

 - on the Committee’s oversight of enforcement matters including its oversight of the progress of current investigations on a quarterly basis;

 - on the FRC’s monitoring work at least two times a year; and

 - on the other matters reserved to and delegated to the Committee at least two times a year.

 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit.

 The Committee Chair shall make a statement in the FRC Annual Report about its activities including the frequency of, and attendance by members at, Committee meetings.